MaxRijpert/InContact-VR-Demo/README.md

 The buttons that control the demo are as follows:

 Right controller:
-- Primary Button: Car drives and stops before crosswalk
+- Primary Button: Car drives and stops before crosswalk (Or use "P" on Desktop)
-- Secondary Button: Car drives and does not stop before the crosswalk
+- Secondary Button: Car drives and does not stop before the crosswalk (Or use "U" on Desktop)

 Left Controller:
-- Primary Button: Hide/unhide the external communication system on the car
+- Primary Button: Hide/unhide the external communication system on the car (Or use "Y" on Desktop)
-- Secondary Button: Reset the position of the car to the start
+- Secondary Button: Reset the position of the car to the start (Or use "O" on Desktop)

 NOTE: I made this project without prior experience in Unity, which means the code, filenames and structure can be very messy.
 There are probably also assets in the project that I ended up not using and have never removed.